 - 2. The School Energy Coalition is a coalition established to represent the interests of all Ontario publicly-funded schools in matters relating to energy regulation, policy, and management.
 It is made up all seven of the major school-related organizations, representing all of the school boards, and all levels of school management, and through them representing the approximately 5000 schools and about 2 million students in Ontario.
 The primary goal of these organizations is to promote and enhance public education for the benefit of all students and citizens of Ontario. - 3.
 The intervenor's members have a significant interest in the activities of regulated utilities and their affiliates in the province, due to the severe financial implications those activities have on school boards, their students and the people of the province of Ontario.
 Utility costs are one of the most significant cost pressures facing school boards.
-The cost of energy services to the intervenor's members is currently almost \$500 million, and has increased rapidly over the last five years.
+The cost of energy services to the intervenor's members is currently more than \$500 million, and has increased rapidly over the last five years.
 To produce balanced budgets in the face of ever increasing utility costs, school boards have repeatedly been forced to cut essential programs and services to the detriment of the students and the public of the province of Ontario.

-Issues to be Addressed and Intervenor's Intended Participation
+Issues to be Addressed

-- 4. SEC's intended participation will focus on the following issues:

-- (a) Changes in revenue to cost ratios;

-- (b) LRAM/SSM;

-- (c) Storm costs recovery; and

-- (d) Generally to represent the interests of school boards and their students in this process.
+- 4. SEC's intended participation will focus on the following issues: - (a) The proposed costs and offsets for the test year, the resulting revenue requirement, the forecast of revenues, and the resulting deficiency; - (b) The cost allocation and rate design proposed for the collection of the revenue requirement and deficiency from customers; - (c) All requests for creation and/or clearance of deferral accounts, and all other components of the Application; and - (d) Generally to represent the interests of school boards and their students in this process.